vik-ma/open-links-from-txt-file/README.md

 - Only one URL per line
 - Comment placed next to an URL needs to be separated by a space or a tab
 - Everything after the first space or tab is considered as a comment
-- To ignore a line, add '--' to the end of the URL before any space<br>
+- To ignore a line, add '--' to the end of the URL before any space or tab<br>
   For example: *ht<span>tps://www.google.com/--* <br>
   *This also works to ignore any text, as long as there is no space or tab before the '--'*
 - Empty lines will get skipped